-After centuries of effort to emerge, rice has become the absolute protagonist of many Italian dishes, and not just risottos.
+After centuries of effort to emerge, rice has become the absolute protagonist of many Italian dishes, and not just risotto.
 We can taste it in salads, as in the case of the fresh, delicious, and complete variant that we offer here , but it is also used in cakes , both in savory and sweet versions , or as a filling for vegetables, such as inthese really yummy stuffed tomatoes .

-The culinary traditions from all over the world have been able to enhance this cereal, from Japan to Italy, where it has been consecrated at high levels thanks to the professionalism in the typical Made in Italy cuisine, which has made it a trademark.
+Culinary traditions from all over the world have been able to enhance this cereal, from Japan to Italy, where it has been consecrated at high levels thanks to the professionalism in the typical Made in Italy cuisine, which has made it a trademark.